 for Veterans and the Public

-HIV drugs can be lifesavers, and are very important in keeping people healthy over the years.
-Effective treatment stops or slows the progression of HIV.
-In recent years, scientists have been learning more about the benefits of treatment even for persons whose immune systems appear to be functioning relatively well.
-Thus, in general, HIV drugs are recommended for ALL people with HIV infection, whether they are sick or well (though starting treatment is more urgent for people whose immune systems are weaker).
+HIV drugs are essential in keeping people healthy over the years.
+Effective treatment stops or slows the progression of HIV and has important benefits, even for persons whose immune systems appear to be functioning well.
+HIV drugs are recommended for ALL people with HIV infection.
+Starting treatment as soon as possible after someone is diagnosed with HIV is better than delaying, so long as you are ready to start.

 - Symptoms of HIV disease (also called your clinical status, or how well you feel)